Lab 04: DDPG

 agent.noise -= (1/200)

-- How does the setting of noise scale
+How does the initial noise scale

-- (Open-Ended question) What is the major downside of DDPG according to your understanding/observation?
+(Open-ended) What is the major downside of DDPG based on your understanding and/or observations during this lab?

 Deliverables and Rubrics